 - 00 %

-of girls in rural Bangladesh is getting married before the age of 18.
+of girls in rural Bangladesh are getting married before the age of 18.

 Economy15 million DKK

 Despite signs of progress, Bangladesh continues to have one of the highest child marriage rates worldwide and the highest rate of marriage involving girls under 15.
-52% of girls are married by their 18th birthday, and 18% by the age of 15.
-In rural areas child marriage is even more prevalent with 71% of girls getting married before the age of 18.
+59% of girls are married by their 18th birthday, and 22% by the age of 15 (Girlsnotbrides, 2019).
+In rural areas child marriage is even more prevalent with 71% of girls getting married before the age of 18 (Human Rights Watch, 2015).

-Evidence from other programs in Bangladesh shows that by educating girls, building their skills for modern livelihoods, and engaging with their communities the likelihood of child marriage can be reduced by one-third and produce better health, educational, and social outcomes for girls.
+Evidence from other programs in Bangladesh shows that by educating girls, building their skills for modern livelihoods, and engaging with their communities the likelihood of child marriage can be reduced by one-third and produce better health, educational, and social outcomes for girls (Economic Impacts of Child Marriage: Global Synthesis Report).
 A delayed marriage greatly improves a girl’s chances for a healthy, happy, productive life but also her children, family, community, and country experience better health, economic, and social outcomes.